Elise O'Dea: AFL Women's

 At the end of the 2017 season, O'Dea was nominated by her teammates for the AFL Players' Most Valuable Player Award.
 She was also listed in the 2017 All-Australian team.

 Melbourne signed O'Dea for the 2018 season during the trade period in May 2017.

 In December 2018, O'Dea and Shelley Scott were announced as Melbourne co-captains.

 Following the conclusion of the 2020 season both O'Dea and fellow Demon Maddy Guerin were traded to the Carlton Football Club in exchange for Pick 15 in the 2020 NAB AFLW Draft.

+After three seasons and 28 games for Carlton, she announced her retirement in March 2023.